WillPepperr/retail-invoice-automation-analysis/README.md

 ## Business Questions

-### 1.)
-How much would be saved, in labor cost, if recieving at retail stores was automated for all vendors?
+#### 1.)
+How much would be saved in labor cost, if recieving at retail stores was automated for all vendors?

-### 2.)
-Given the system is adopted, which vendors and regions are priority to accept the new recieving system?
+#### 2.)
+Given the system is adopted, which vendors and regions are priorities to accept the new receiving system?

-### 3.)
-Executives speculate at least $2M in annual cost savings are needed to justify implementation, is this feasable?
+#### 3.)
+Executives speculate at least $2M in annual cost savings are needed to justify implementation, is this feasible?
 How many vendors or stores would be needed to adopt?

 #### Assumptions:
-> - Every store utalizes the technology, and every vendor adopts and accepts its use
+> - Every store utilizes the technology, and every vendor adopts and accepts its use
-> - Labor costs $20 an hour on average, 5 minutes of overhead productivity are lost while photocopying invoices on average
+> - Labor costs $20 an hour on average; 5 minutes of overhead productivity are lost while photocopying invoices on average
 > - 80% effective at making the process autonomous, and 20% will have to be applied manually and would take the same amount of time as the old system to validate, effectively reducing savings by 20% compared to perfect conditions

 #### Caveats & Considerations